Company naming for people who run businesses (not just entrepreneurs)

 Having worked as branding consultants for most of our working lives, we believe that, along with social media, cloud-based apps and software, and countless other democratised tools, the new wave of ‘brandable domains’ can provide an alternative solution to a real problem faced by real-world businesses.

-Brandable domains are pre-registered domain names that can be purchased 'off the peg', and have the potential to become brands.
+Brandable domain names are pre-registered domain names that can be purchased 'off the peg', and have the potential to become brands.
 It's an area of branding that is beginning to mature from its rather woeful key-word based origins although, admittedly, it can still be hard to find truly 'brandable' names among the dross.
 Effectively, they're company names waiting for the right business to adopt them, and you can read more about them here and in other Novanym posts.
 Most importantly, most of them are created by humans, not algorithms.
-But here are some tips for picking out a great domain from the not-so-good.

 Brandable domains and the democratisation of creativity